openplc-rpi/front-clp/README.md

 Use the follow command for new project: `npm init react-app my-app`

-Initial exemplo copied from: https://reactflow.dev/examples/interaction/drag-and-drop
+Initial exemple copied from: https://reactflow.dev/examples/interaction/drag-and-drop

 ### Available Scripts